Case Study 01 · Loan Deboarding Portal · Onity Group

 Exceptions handled by escalation, not workflow

-Formatting kickbacks, MERS updates, missing scheduled dates, and investor approval delays all turn into email threads routed through a single escalation contact.
-There's no structured exception lane, no SLA, no owner, no audit trail.
+Kickbacks, MERS updates, missing dates, investor delays all become email threads.
+No SLA, no owner, no audit trail.

 Reconciliation reconstructed by hand

-After release, manifests, escrow returns, and unfunding adjustments arrive across separate systems.
-Accounting teams cross-reference by hand because nothing ties post-release activity back to the release record.
+Manifests, escrow returns, and unfunding adjustments arrive across separate systems.
+Accounting cross-references by hand.

 "This should work like a workflow or ticketing system.
 One record per submission, with assignment and history."